Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, Bookworm.

 You have studied many laguages and even when you don't know the local tongue you know how to get around.
-You gain the following benefits:

 * You learn three languages of your choice.
 * You gain proficiency in two of the following skills, Investigation, History, Arcana, Insight or Religion.
 Alternatively you can choose one of the listed skills that you are proficient with, you gain expertise with the choosen skill.